IRT Powerhouse . Manhattan . NYC

-This highly detailed reconstruction demonstrates how the old power station at West 59th Street generated electricity to power the Manhattan subway system back at the beginning of the twentieth century.
+This highly detailed reconstruction demonstrates how the old power station at West 59th Street, New York City, generated electricity to power the Manhattan subway system back at the beginning of the twentieth century.

 Finer details are illustrated above.
 Below is the complete work.